 Other professional duties

-I currently hold the position of Book Review Editor at Engaged Scholar Journal.
+I am also Book Review and Podcast Editor at Engaged Scholar Journal.
 I welcome expressions of interest from researchers, teachers, students, or practitioners who are interested in writing a review of a recent publication that falls under the journal’s mission.
-See a list of potential books for review here.
+See a list of books we’d like to have reviewed here.

 For more detailed information, take a look at my cv.